The $G_2$ geometry of $3$-Sasaki structures: Operator block structure

 We make this explicit with the aid of the vertical operators $C,\L_{\xi},\p$ and their algebraic structure as described in Section \ref{a-id}.
 For notational convenience, we also consider the operator $\alpha \in \Lambda^{\star}\H \mapsto \alpha \wedge \omega \in \Lambda^{\star+2}(\H,\bbR^3)$ which acts according to $(\alpha \wedge \omega)_a:=\alpha \wedge \omega_a$.
 Thus prepared we first establish the following \begin{lema} The operator $\star_s \di:\Omega^3M \to \Omega^3M$ satisfies

-where $\PP:\Omega^1(\H,\bbR^3) \to \Omega^1(\H,\bbR^3)$ is given by $\PP=1+\bbI \circ \tT$. \end{lema} \begin{proof} In the following computations we systematically take into account the structure equations of the frame $Z^a$ and their direct consequences, as listed in \eqref{dza}.
+where $\PP:\Omega^1(\H,\bbR^3) \to \Omega^1(\H,\bbR^3)$ is given by $\PP=1+\bbI \circ \tT$ and $\bbI$ is defined according to \eqref{bbId}. \end{lema} \begin{proof} In the following computations we systematically take into account the structure equations of the frame $Z^a$ and their direct consequences, as listed in \eqref{dza}.
 A short computation based on the expansion of the exterior derivative $\di$ according to \eqref{Cart} and on the structure of the Hodge star operator $\star_s$ as described in Lemma \ref{HoL} thus leads to

 for $(F,\alpha,\sigma,\beta)\in \mathbb{V}^3\H$.
 The claim follows now by gathering terms and using the purely algebraic identity $-\sH \circ L_{\omega}=\PP \ \mbox{on} \ \Lambda^1(\H,\bbR^3).$ \end{proof}